algorandfoundation/docs/docs/build-apps/connect.md

 }
 ```

-If you are using a third-party service, use the API key header instead when instantiating an algod client.
+Some third-party services use a different API key header than the one used by default.
+For example, if the API key header is `X-API-Key`, the client can be instantiated as follows:

 ```JavaScript tab=
 from algosdk.v2client import algod